Stormovik: SU-25 Soviet Attack Fighter

 Stormovik: SU-25 Soviet Attack Fighter is a 1990 video game published by Electronic Arts.

 Gameplay

-Stormovik: SU-25 Soviet Attack Fighter is a game in which dissidents from the upper ranks of national defense industries destabilize relations between East and West using terrorism.
+Stormovik: SU-25 Soviet Attack Fighter is a game in which high ranking members of the American and Soviet national defense industries use terrorism to sabotage relations between the two nations.

 Reception

 Stanley R. Trevena reviewed the game for Computer Gaming World, and stated that "Deficiencies aside, this writer found it strangely appealing to roam the skies over Germany, hunting down and destroying both NATO and Warsaw Pact hardware."